AI Motion Prompts for Kling AI: Describe Running, Jumping & Gestures

 Q3.
 How Does Kling AI Synchronize Sound With Physical Gestures?

 Q5.
-Why Do AAI-Generated Characters Often Appear Stiff During Action Sequences?
+Why Do AI-Generated Characters Often Appear Stiff During Action Sequences?

 Bringing Motion Prompts to Life